Stock Analysis on Net

 Average Inventory Processing Period

-The average inventory processing period shows a generally declining trend from March 2021 through December 2023, dropping steadily from 19 days to a low of 6 days.
-This indicates improved efficiency in inventory management and faster turnover.
-However, from early 2024 onward, there is a reversal of this trend, with the period gradually increasing from 7 days in March 2024 to 12 days by the end of March 2025, suggesting a slowdown in inventory processing efficiency during this latest phase.
+The average inventory processing period demonstrates a clear downward trend from March 2021 through December 2023, decreasing steadily from 19 days to a low of 6 days.
+This reduction indicates improved efficiency in inventory turnover during this period.
+Beginning in March 2024, the period begins to slightly increase again, reaching 12 days by June 2025, suggesting a moderate reversal or possible challenges in managing inventory efficiently in the later periods.

 Average Receivable Collection Period